kubeflow/website/content/en/docs/pipelines/multi-user.md

 When calling SDK methods for experiments, you need to provide the additional namespace argument.
 Runs, recurring runs are owned by an experiment.
-They are in the same namespace as the parent experiment, so you can call their SDK methods as before.
+They are in the same namespace as the parent experiment, so you can just call their SDK methods same as before.

 For example: